 The concept of conversion rate optimization (CRO) is not new.
-Businesses in a way, have always been trying to figure out the rate at which people come in contact with a product and purchase it.
 Whether it is counting the number of customers in a retail establishment or counting the number of appointments in direct sales, the key marketing focus of businesses has always been to get more customers on board.

 While the high-level concepts of CRO are generally the same, the practices for eCommerce are specific.
 The good news is that the metrics are much more measurable, and marketers can use them to bring changes for significant improvements.

 More importantly, effective CRO is always driven by an effective Lead qualification and an accurate assessment of The Probability of Conversion (PoC), which we have already talked about at length in our previous blog.